jubibinu/Hangman-Game-CodeAlpha-Task2/README.md

-This is a simple Hangman game created using python.
-It uses the tkinter and random module.Enjoy the game!
+This is a simple Hangman game implemented in Python using the Tkinter library for the graphical user interface and the random module to select words.
+The objective of the game is to guess the word before the hangman is fully drawn.